American Legation, Tangier: Present

 In 1976 a group of American citizens established a public, non-profit organization to save the Old American Legation (as it is known locally).
 Today the Tangier American Legation Museum Society rents the structure, which is still owned by the United States government.

-The Tangier American Legation Institute for Moroccan Studies (TALIM) is a museum and cultural center for the study of Morocco and Morocco–United States relations, and it has many paintings by Marguerite McBey and other artists.
+The Tangier American Legation Institute for Moroccan Studies (TALIM) is a museum and cultural center for the study of Morocco and Morocco–United States relations, and it has many paintings by Marguerite McBey, Mohamed Hamri and other artists.
 In 2010, TALIM expanded the original Paul Bowles room to The Paul Bowles Wing, three rooms devoted to the expatriate writer and composer Paul Bowles.
 In 1999, the Legation received its initial donation of furniture, photographs and documents for the original Paul Bowles Room compiled by Gloria Kirby, a permanent resident of Tangier and friend of Bowles.
 The museum also has a research library and conference room.
 TALIM's community outreach programs include Arabic literacy courses for women living in the Tangier medina.
 Jen Rasamimanana is the current museum director.